deoktr/pof/README.md

 #### RC4Stager

-The RC4 stager needs to be called with the key has it's first argument.
+The RC4 stager needs to be called with the key has its first argument.

 ```python
 import sys